-To most, Waco is a highway.
-Nothing more.
-A pass-through, not a destination.
-But to those who are willing to look a little deeper, Waco is much, much more.
+To most, Waco is a highway and nothing more.
+Just a pass-through, not a destination.
+But there is way more to this town than meets the eye, and to those who are willing to look a little deeper, Waco is much, much more.

-At Health Camp, they’ve got the three main food groups: Burger, Cheeseburger and Bacon Cheese Burger.
-If it’s soy burgers and salads you want…you won’t find them here at this 60-year old, ironically-named burger joint on the circle.
-Just delicious burgers and fries.
-And for a definitely-not-healthy dessert, try their frozen custard that comes in amazing flavors like Chocolate Chip Cheesecake, Toasted Marshmallow, Peach and more!
+If it’s soy burgers and salads you want…you won’t find them at this 60-year old burger joint.
+At Health Camp, the three main food groups are Burger, Cheeseburger and Bacon Cheese Burger.
+Of course, you must get some greasy fries on the side and for a definitely-not-healthy dessert, try their frozen custard that comes in amazing flavors like Chocolate Chip Cheesecake, Toasted Marshmallow, Peach and more!

-Hit up Tony DeMaria’s Bar-B-Que for some fantastic BBQ…well, if you arrive before they sell out.
 If you want pizza and secret hideouts, look no further than Poppa Rollos.
-You can try one of their specialty pizzas or create your own…and behind a secret door near the phone booth you might just find a bar.
+You can try one of their specialty pizzas or create your own (I like mine topped with jalapenos!)
+And while the pizza’s delicious, the secret hideouts at the original location are epic…check the secret door near the phone booth and you might just find a bar!

-Other stops in Waco include Cameron Park, which has some of Texas best mountain biking and beautiful views of the Brazos and Bosque Rivers.
-And while you’re at the park, check out the Cameron Park Zoo to say “hello” to the bears, giraffes and elephants.
+Enjoy some of the best mountain biking Texas has to offer at Cameron Park.
+Hike to the top of Lover’s Leap or Emmons Cliff to see breathtaking panoramic views of the Brazos and Bosque Rivers.
+While you’re at the park, check out the Cameron Park Zoo to say “hello” to the bears, giraffes and elephants.
 They even have Komodo Dragons!